vensko/pint/README.md

 From this point, it will have to be referred to as "Mozilla Firefox".

-Optionally, a preferred bit count can set with the third parameter (this is useful if you need to force installation of a 32-bit version in a 64-bit system).
+Optionally, a preferred bit count can set with the third parameter (useful if you need to force installation of a 32-bit version in a 64-bit system).
 ```
 list
 ```